REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Logician's Domain Representation

 The domain representation described above should ideally be tested extensively.
 This can be done by including various recorded histories of the domain, which may include histories with prioritized defaults (Example~\ref{ex:defaults}), and using the resulting programs to solve various reasoning tasks. } \end{example2}

-The logician's model of the world thus consists of the system description (Example~\ref{ex:logician-example}), initial state defaults (Example~\ref{ex:defaults}), and recorded history of actions and observations.
-The logician achieves any given goal by first translating the model (of the world) to an ASP program---see Sections~\ref{sec:arch-ald},~\ref{sec:arch-hl-hist}.
+The logician's model of the world thus consists of the system description $\mathcal{D}_H$ (Example~\ref{ex:logician-example}), and recorded history $\mathcal{H}$ of initial state defaults (Example~\ref{ex:defaults}), actions, and observations.
+The logician achieves any given goal by first translating the model (of the world) to an ASP program $\Pi(\mathcal{D}_H, \mathcal{H})$, as described in Sections~\ref{sec:arch-ald},~\ref{sec:arch-hl-hist}, and expanding it to include the definition of goal and suitable axioms, as described at the end of Section~\ref{sec:arch-hl-reason}.
 For planning and diagnostics, this program is passed to an ASP solver---we use SPARC, which expands CR-Prolog and provides explicit constructs to specify objects, relations, and their sorts~~\cite{balai:lpnmr13}.
 Please see \texttt{example4.sp} at \url{https://github.com/mhnsrdhrn/refine-arch} for the SPARC version of the complete program.
-The solver returns the answer set of the program.
-Atoms of the form:

-belonging to this answer set, e.g., $occurs(a_1, 1), \ldots, occurs(a_n, n)$, represent the shortest sequence of abstract actions, i.e., the shortest plan for achieving the logician's goal.
+The solver returns the answer set of this program.
+Atoms of the form: belonging to this answer set, e.g., $occurs(a_1, 1), \ldots, occurs(a_n, n)$, represent the shortest plan, i.e., the shortest sequence of abstract actions for achieving the logician's goal.
 Prior research results in the theory of action languages and ASP ensure that the plan is provably correct~\cite{Gelfond:aibook14}.
-In a similar manner, suitable atoms in the answer set can be used for diagnostics, e.g., to explain unexpected observations in terms of exogenous actions.
+In a similar manner, suitable atoms in the answer set can be used for diagnostics, e.g., to explain unexpected observations by triggering suitable CR rules.